 Manage your cookies

 Are you worried that someone else can find where you have been online?
-Increase your safety by turning off or deleting cookies.
+Or do you not want advertisers to be able to target their ads based on your browsing history?
+Increase your safety and privacy by turning off or deleting cookies.

 To turn off cookies in your web browser, go to the settings or tools menu and delete your cookies manually at the end of a session, or configure your browser to do it automatically.

 Use the following tips to ensure a safer browsing experience: